 Continue reading Leaving the library

 Welcome Alabama Library Association Annual Convention attendees!
-Thanks for visiting my website.

 Sources referenced in my Alabama Library Instruction Round Table (ALIRT) Best Practices session, along with some related resources, are listed below.
 They are also available via the Diigo collaborative bookmarking site: mbfortson’s alla13 Bookmarks on Diigo.